howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 > **Note**: If you have a terminal running with `npm run dev`, your schema should get updated automatically.
 Otherwise, you can always run `npm run generate` to make Nexus regenerate your schema.

 If you take a look at `nexus-typegen.ts`, you will see that it has a new `Link` interface as well.
-This is really convenient because the interface signature is identical to that of the `link` type in your GraphQL schema.
+This is really convenient because the interface signature is identical to that of the `Link` type in your GraphQL schema.

 ```typescript{2-6}(path=".../hackernews-typescript/nexus-typegen.ts"&nocopy)
 export interface NexusGenObjects {